This week, a girlfriend and I got a heartfelt, funny, sincere and personal message from the same guy, and we discovered it was the same message.

-Attention that’s very welcome from someone you’ve met and are interested in is not welcome from a stranger.
+Sexual attention is not welcome from a stranger.
 I know my friend Zeke wouldn’t do it, and you shouldn’t either.
 I know it feels like a compliment to tell a lady you’re thinking about motorboating them tits, but it isn’t.

 Anyone with a question can DM me on Facebook or Twitter, where I am @badiniadones!